 11. Check for Updates

-2. On Update and Security screen, click on Windows Update in the side menu and click on Check for Updates button.
+2. Select Windows Update in the left pane and click on Check For Updates button in the right-pane.

-If the new mouse works perfectly fine on your, it points to the possibility of your mouse being defective.
+Plug in another Wired or Wireless Mouse into the computer and check its performance.
+If the new mouse works perfectly fine, it points to the possibility of your mouse being defective.

 If the Mouse is still not working properly, it confirms that the Mouse is defective.
 If you recently bought the mouse, return or exchange it as soon as possible.